memgraph/docs/products/memgraph/upcoming/concepts/replication.md

 Each replica, when added to the cluster (in any mode), will first start out as an asynchronous replica.
 That will allow replicas that have fallen behind to first catch-up to the current state of the database.
-When the replica is in a state that it isn't lagging behind the main it will then be promoted (in a brief stop-the-world operation) to a semi-synchronous or synchronous replica.
-Slaves that are added as asynchronous replicas will remain asynchronous.
+When the replica is in a state that it isn't lagging behind the main it will then be promoted to a semi-synchronous or synchronous replica.
+Replicas that are added as asynchronous replicas will remain asynchronous.